Caleb-o/tinylang/README.md

 	# Notice there is no return statement here, as an implicit
 	# 'result' variable is made with the type int
 	# and will be returned on function exit
+	# The default value will be the default of a primitive,
+	# otherwise it's a unit
 };

 simple(); # Hello!